 What is Quakes?

-Quakes is a 14U/16U collaborative effort among three leagues; Campbell Girls Fastpitch Softball (CGFS), Los Gatos-Cupertino-Saratoga Girls Softball (LGCS), and Sunnyvale Girls Softball (SGSL).
-The purpose is to meet the challenges of the 14U and older divisions by combining our resources, which creates a level of participation that ensures girls from each of the four leagues will have a pathway to 14U and above softball.
-In addition, by having greater numbers we will be able to offer multiple levels of play so that a team exists for every player’s skills and desires (Rec, "C", "B", and Inferno).
+Quakes is a 14U/16U/18U collaborative effort between Los Gatos-Cupertino-Saratoga Girls Softball (LGCS) and Sunnyvale Girls Softball (SGSL).
+The purpose is to meet the challenges of the 14U and older divisions by combining our resources, which creates a level of participation that ensures girls from the South Bay Area will have a pathway to 14U and above softball.
+In addition, by having greater numbers we will be able to offer multiple levels of play so that a team exists for every player’s skills and desires (Rec, "C", "B", and "A").